buzzqw/TUS/OBSS/OBSSv2-eng.md

 - 4 points: the Movement penalty decreases by 1 meter, the Defense bonus granted by armor increases by 1 point.
 Decrease the Magic Check penalty by an additional 2.
 - 5 points: decrease Critical Hits suffered from melee attacks by 1, the Skill Penalty decreases by 1 point, the Movement penalty decreases by 1 meter.
 Decrease the Magic Check penalty by an additional 2.
 - 6 points: the Critical Hit reduction also applies to ranged attacks.
 You negate the Skill Penalty and Movement penalty.
 Decrease the Magic Check penalty by an additional 2.
-- 7 points: Decrease the Magic Check penalty by an additional 2.
+- 7 points: decrease the Magic Check penalty by an additional 2.

 ## Light Weapons